-Hidradenitis Suppurativa Symptoms- Hidradenitis suppurativa (HS) is a chronic, inflammatory skin disease that affects the sweat glands.
+Hidradenitis Suppurativa Symptoms – Hidradenitis suppurativa (HS) is a chronic, inflammatory skin disease that affects the sweat glands.
 It can cause severe pain, swelling, and lesions on the skin.
 The lesion often occurs in the armpits, groin, and under the breasts.
-HS is a relatively rare condition, impacting about 1% of the population.
+HS skin condition is a relatively rare condition, affecting about 1% of the population.
 It can occur at any age but is most common in adults between the ages of 20 and 40.

 Other hidradenitis suppurativa symptoms include:

 - Foul-smelling discharge from the abscesses

 - Hyperpigmentation (darkening of the skin)

 - Anxiety or depression due to the appearance of the lesions

 - Blackheads.
 Blackheads frequently appear in pairs.

 - Painful pea-sized lumps.
 The condition typically begins with a painful lump under the skin that continues for weeks or months.
 More bumps usually form later, most often in areas where an individual has more sweat and oil glands or where the skin rubs together, such as the armpits, groin, buttocks, and breasts.

 - Leaking bumps or sores.
 Some bumps or sores tend to grow in size, break open and drain pus with a foul smell